How to Make a Sticky Navigation Bar

 How it works (step-by-step)

-- Sticky for layout: header is sticky in CSS; JS only toggles styles.
+1. Sticky for layout: keep layout with CSS; JS only flips styles.

 Why it’s good